Is Home Furnishings a Good Career Path?

 However, they have in common that both work to provide their clients with a place they like to call home.
-Plus, both need a spectacular portfolio to get good projects.
+Plus, both need a spectacular interior design portfolio to get good projects.

 You want to build a portfolio that’s flexible enough to use in all situations.
 While a website is often the most suitable platform, there may be instances where you need to provide a PDF or printed portfolio.
 But don’t worry, this doesn’t mean that you have to build 3 different documents.
 You just have to choose an all-in-one tool that allows you to create them all.

 We recommend trying Archifolio.
 It’s the fastest way to build a portfolio, thanks to its intuitive editor.
 First, you build your master portfolio as a website.
 Then you export it as a PDF with a single click, which you may print as well.

 How do you build your interior decorator portfolio?

 - Gather images of your best projects (before-after photographs, mood boards, sketches, layout plans, etc).

 - Sign up to Archifolio and choose a portfolio template you want to start with.

 - Fill out your home page by following content suggestions.

 - Choose your colors and fonts, and customize the template to represent your design aesthetic.

 - Create your project pages and use the guiding questions to write about them.
 Include between 3-5 projects for the best results.